BeyondTheClouds/enoslib/docs/tutorials/iotlab.rst

   They are defined at: enoslib/service/monitoring/roles/prometheus/defaults/main.yml).

-- Install Telegraf on remaining nodes: Telegraf is configured to receive incoming connexions from Prometheus at port 9273.
+- Install Telegraf on remaining nodes: Telegraf is configured to receive incoming connections from Prometheus at port 9273.

 .. literalinclude:: iotlab/tuto_iotlab_ipv6_monitoring.py
    :language: python